 10. “After Receiving a Job Promotion, You’d Be Surprised What Happens Next,” Jack Kelly, Forbes, September 8, 2023.

-11. “Southwest Airlines: recognising the Employee Journey with Heart”, O.C.
+11. “Southwest Airlines: Recognising the Employee Journey with Heart”, O.C.
 Tanner, 2022.

 12. Interview with Jason Coffey, Andrea Perdue, and Conrad Kresge, Norton Healthcare, 2024.